A coordination-free, convergent, and safe replicated tree: Introduction

 Concurrent data structures are an important programming abstraction; designing concurrent data structures with non-trivial properties is complex.
 The tree data structure is used in many applications.
 For instance, a file system is a tree of directories and files.
 A move (or rename) operation transfers a subtree atomically by changing its parent.
 Similarly, a rich text editor maintains a DOM tree of blocks with attributes.
 Text editing modifies the tree structure; in particular a \emph{drag and drop} can move a subtree from one parent to another.

-A tree has a particularly strong structural invariant: nodes are unique, there is a single root, each node has a single parent and has a path to the root, and the child-parent graph is acyclic.
+A tree has a strong structural invariant: nodes are unique, there is a single root, each node has a single parent and has a path to the root, and the child-parent graph is acyclic.
 Much current work in concurrent data structure design focuses on lock-free or wait-free coordination using primitives such as compare-and-swap (CAS).
 However, in a distributed and replicated setting, even CAS is too strong.
-Consider for instance a file system replicated to several locations over the globe, or through a mobile network.
-Network latency between continents can be anywhere between 0.1 and 0.5 seconds; the mobile network may disconnect completely.
+Consider a file system replicated to several locations over the globe, or through a mobile network.
+Network latency between continents can be between 0.1 and 0.5 seconds; the mobile network may disconnect completely.
 To ensure availability, a user of the file system must be able to update a replica locally, and update \emph{without coordinating at all} with other replicas.
 Replicas converge eventually by exchanging their updates asynchronously.

 It is a major challenge to maintain safety in this context; specifically, in this case, to maintain the tree structure.
-Concurrent atomic moves (also called renames in a file system) are especially problematic~\cite{syn:rep:1652}.
+Concurrent atomic moves (also called renames in a file system) are especially problematic \cite{syn:rep:1652}.
 Consider for instance a tree composed of the root and children $a$ and $b$.
 One replica moves $a$ underneath $b$, while concurrently (without coordination) the other replica moves $b$ under $a$.
 Na{\" \i}vely replaying one replica's updates at the other produces an $a-b$ cycle disconnected from the root.

 This is a widespread issue; indeed, many replicated file systems have serious anomalies, including incorrect or diverged states \cite[Section 6 for some examples]{fic:rep:sh172}, violating the tree invariant~\cite{syn:rep:1652}.
 However, concurrent moves are relatively rare in these systems\footnote{For example, a file system trace we analyzed contained 1198823 operations in total, 20883 create operations, 49509 remove operations and just 547 move operations (70939 structural operations altogether).} and it is important that we design a solution that has minimal overhead.
+Solutions in the literature include non-atomic moves~\cite{fic:rep:sh172} (resulting in duplicate copies), re-introducing coordination~\cite{formel:rep:syn:sh197} (first one to acquire lock proceeds; others abort), or requiring roll-backs~\cite{DBLP:journals/corr/abs-1805-04263} (the move operation ordered first proceeds, all concurrent operations are rolled back). \citet{formel:rep:syn:sh197} shows that there can be no \mbox{coordination-free solution to this problem that is not anomalous.}